-

 Accommodation: 3* Hotel, Belluno (B&B basis)

-A private transfer from Belluno to either Venice Marco Polo or Treviso is included.
-It will be timed to get you to the airport in good time for your flight.
+DepartMake your own way back to Venice Marco Polo by public transport, hire car or optional private transfer – which takes approx 1hr and will be timed to get you to the airport in good time for your flight.

 Need to Knows

 Terrain – Walks on this holiday only use waymarked and signposted routes.
-Trails vary from well-trodden woodland paths to steeper paths on looser, rocky terrain.
-Certain sections of the route may be considered exposed, and in the high mountains a certain level of experience, surefootedness, and fitness are essential.
+Trails vary from well-trodden woodland paths to steeper trails on looser, rocky terrain.
+Certain sections of the route may be considered exposed, and in the high mountains, a certain level of experience, surefootedness, and fitness are essential.
 In early season on higher terrain, you might have to cross patches of snow.
-This route avoids via-ferratas, as does the main track, and so no specific skills or gear are required to follow it.
+This route avoids via-ferrata, as does the main track, and so no specific skills or gear are required.

 Booking Conditions – be sure to read our full terms and conditions here before booking.